fumito-suzuki/Fixed-Field-Theory/docs/v1.2.5/appendices/Z.md

 \alpha_0\,\Psi.
 $$

-Properties:
+Here, $\partial_z$ denotes differentiation along the **causal-depth direction** (Z → τ), not merely a spatial coordinate.

+Key properties:

-- curvature acts along Z → τ-depth
+- χ injects curvature along the causal-depth axis,
-- positive sector corresponds to observable curvature
+- positive χ-curvature corresponds to observable geometric structure,
-- singular χ corresponds to dark-curvature residuals
+- singular or decoupled χ sectors correspond to unobserved curvature (dark-curvature residuals).

 ---

-### 3.3 Definition of δ（Interference Operator）
+### 3.3 Definition of δ (Interference Operator)

+The interference operator is defined as:

 $$
 \delta